Men, can you land a plane or score against Serena Williams?

 *Airplane!
 They’re picturing Airplane!

-woof, Monday, 1 December 2025 17:54 (three weeks ago)
+woof, Monday, 1 December 2025 17:54 (two months ago)

 Again, if it's hit a shot that wins a point, no. If it's maybe they hit the net once or double fault then unlikely but could happen.
 Given the extremely hypothetical situation removes any ability to know how seriously anyone is taking the game it seems not really worth discussion.
 Is there a crowd there?
 Has the pro player been told the challenge is to deny the opponent a point?
 Also does this happen before I kill a plane full of people?